๐Ÿš€limited beta -

 Launching

-We make you sell and deliver manually BEFORE building.
-If you can't get someone to pay for the outcome, the software won't save you.
+We make you sell and deliver manually BEFORE writing code.
+It feels backwards.
+But if you can't get someone to pay for the outcome, the software won't save you.
+This is the fastest path to MRR.

 how sidething works for saas